NASA-PDS/wds-react-legacy/README.md

 For viewing the components in storybook run the script  `npm run storybook`.
 This will run a server with the components loaded into storybook.

-For testing the NPM package run the script `npm run npmbuild` Then run `npm link` you can then create a client app and import using `npm link <appname>`
+For testing the NPM package run the script `npm run npmbuild` Then run `npm link` you can then create a client app and import using `npm link pds-wds-react`